sectoidman/GUFG/README.md

 #Ground Up Fighting Game
-GUFG is an open-source, gameplay-focused 2D fighting game developed from the bottom up, one feature at a time.
+GUFG is an open-source, gameplay-focused 2D fighting game developed from the bottom up.

-The game is built using C++, SDL, and OpenGL without any random number generators..
+The game is built using C++, SDL, and OpenGL without any random number generators.

 This repository contain the complete game, including source code and data files such as art assets in current use.

-##Building and Testing GUFG
+##Building GUFG
 GUFG currently works on Linux and Windows.
 ###Building on Linux
 1. Install GUFG's dependencies.